 The secret ingredient is the comfrey and calendula infused olive oil.
 Comfrey has been used in traditional medicine to support wound healing and can even help heal broken bones.

 Calendula has also been used for centuries to treat inflammation, burns, bruises, and cuts, and minor infections.
-The combination of the comfrey and calendula oil infused oil and the butter make a great all-purpose skin healing lotion for winter.
+The combination of the comfrey and calendula oil infused oil and the butter make a great all-purpose skin healing lotion.
 It’s so much better than just any regular lotion – try it and you’ll see for yourself!

 Note: There is some controversy over whether comfrey is safe.
 I believe it is safe when used as intended (find out why here).
 However, if you want to be extra cautious, you can leave the comfrey out when you make the infused oil recipe.)